TRUSTED BY OVER 82,000 GROWING BUMPS

 Reality: Side-lying is safest after 16 weeks and recommended after 28 weeks, but strict “always left” rules aren’t necessary.

-• The left side does maximise blood flow to the placenta and help kidneys eliminate waste, easing swelling (RANZCOG).
+• The left side maximizes blood flow to the placenta and helps the kidneys eliminate waste, easing swelling (RANZCOG).

 • If you wake on your back, simply roll gently back to either side rather than fighting to stay perfectly left.